tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 ### Refining and Correcting the First Test

-The current code, in my opinion, doesn&#8217;t fail soon enough if it is on the wrong page.
-In addition, this first test we&#8217;ve converted is not very readable and I can already tell there is going to be a lot of duplication in later tests.
-Let&#8217;s do some refactoring.
+The current code, in my opinion, doesn't fail soon enough if it is on the wrong page.
+In addition, this first test we've converted is not very readable and I can already tell there is going to be a lot of duplication in later tests.
+Let's do some refactoring.

 Rather than repetitively initializing page objects in each test and and adding title verification to each test, lets move that behavior to the PageBase so we can easily do it for every page we load.